getquorum/tech-assessments/2_fee_lookup/README.md

-# Test #1 - Address Formatting Test
+# Test #2 - Fee Lookup Test

 In this test, you are tasked with matching data between two lists.

 ## Instructions

-Click here to download the [fee_lookup_teset.xlsx](fee_lookup_test.xlsx?raw=true) spreadsheet and open it in Excel.
+Click here to download the [fee_lookup_test.xlsx](fee_lookup_test.xlsx?raw=true) spreadsheet and open it in Excel.
 You'll see something that looks like the image below.

 ![](test.png)